youngrichu/quicksnip/snippets/javascript/date-and-time/add-days-to-a-date.md

 ---
-Title: Add Days to a Date
+title: Add Days to a Date
-Description: Adds a specified number of days to a given date.
+description: Adds a specified number of days to a given date.
-Author: axorax
+author: axorax
-Tags: javascript,date,add-days,utility
+tags: javascript,date,add-days,utility
 ---

 ```js